A Rundown of the 7 Shopping Carts You Should Consider for Your E-commerce Campaign

 1) The Popular Kid: Shopify

 Monthly price: Between $9 – $179

 - Shopify jargon may be difficult to navigate.

 - The initial setup can be difficult.

 - No one-page checkout, which can hurt conversion rates.

-According to Google trends, Shopify is the clear winner in terms of what people are searching and how many people are showing interest in the five popular consumer solutions.
+According to Google trends, Shopify is the clear winner in terms of what people are searching for and how many people are showing interest in the five popular consumer solutions.

-One should not assume that this automatically mean it is the best option for their business.
+One should not assume that this automatically means it is the best option for their business.
 However, it certainly implies the platform has kept up with technologies and trends and made improvements to bring in additional customers.